students walking on campus

 For consideration, send cover letter and CV/resume to jobs@mville.edu.

-Manhattanville College is committed to equality of educational opportunity and is an equal opportunity employer.
-The College does not discriminate against current or prospective students and employees on the basis of race, color, sex, national and ethnic origin, religion, age, disability, or any other legally protected characteristic.
+Manhattanville University is committed to equality of educational opportunity and is an equal opportunity employer.
+The University does not discriminate against current or prospective students and employees on the basis of race, color, sex, national and ethnic origin, religion, age, disability, or any other legally protected characteristic.
 If you are unable to complete this application process due to a disability, contact Manhattanville Human Resources at human.resources@mville.edu to ask for an accommodation or an alternative application process.

 2-24